gilmore-lab/databrary-analytics/README.md

 - To run the report without updating:
     - `source('weekly/R/helpers.R')`
     - `render_weekly_report(db_account = "<YOUREMAIL@YOURDOMAIN>")`
         - replacing `<YOUREMAIL@YOURDOMAIN>` with your actual Databrary login (email).

+Approximately quarterly, we generate updates of multiple reports by running `source("R/generate_quarterly_reports.R")`.
+This command takes about 2 hours to complete.

 # Citation Data

-- These numbers are from the Databrary Activity site https://nyu.databrary.org/api/activity

 - "Databrary" and "Datavyu" (with quotes) are used to reduce bad hits in [Google Scholar](https://scholar.google.com)
     - choose the 'anytime' option for Citations Monthly